-- Figure 5: Percentage of participants who exercise for at least 60 min/week - interaction term group-by-time [F(4, 824) = 3.16; p < .014; $\eta^2 = .02$].
-Since both covariates showed significant effects on the dependent variable, means in Figure 6 were adjusted for sex and age.
-Starting at t1 with rather high levels of pain, both groups profited substantially from the therapeutic programs at the clinic (parallel decrease from t1 to t2 in both groups).
+(3) Health change: Means in the Pain Index.
+Figure 4 illustrates the intervention effect on the health indicator "pain experience".
+An analysis of covariance for repeated measures (N=220) using the Pain Index as dependent variable and sex and age as covariates yielded a significant interaction term group-by-time [F (4, 824) = 3.16; p < .014; η^2 = .02].
+Since both covariates showed significant effects on the dependent variable, means in Figure 4 were adjusted for sex and age.
+Starting at t1 with rather high levels of pain, both groups profited substantially from the therapeutic programmes at the clinic (parallel decrease from t1 to t2 in both groups).
 Note that there was no significant difference between both groups at t2 supporting the contention that the primary focus of MoVo-LISA is on behavior change - and not on the change in the health condition.
 At t2, in the intervention group the planned exercise behavior did not yet exist and could therefore not have led to any health differences.
 However, while in the control group the level of pain re-increased steadily from t2 to t5, in the intervention group it remained rather stable at a stage that was reached at the end of the clinic stay.
-Presumably, the higher level of physical exercise in the intervention group (see Figures 3-5) paid off in terms of a significant lower level of pain after 12 months (mean difference 3.08 vs. 2.79; F(1, 206) = 6.61; p=.011; η^2 = .03).
+Presumably, the higher level of physical exercise in the intervention group (see Figures 3a and 3b) led to a significant lower level of pain after 12 months (mean difference 3.08 vs. 2.79; F (1, 206) = 6.61; p=.011; η^2 = .03; d=.36).